Authored by the expert who managed and guided the team behind the Greece Property Pack

 Does buying property help me get residency and citizenship in the Peloponnese in 2026?

-As of early 2026, buying property in the Peloponnese can help you obtain Greek residency through the Golden Visa program, but it does not automatically lead to citizenship, which requires a separate naturalization process after seven years of actual residence.
+As of 2026, buying property in the Peloponnese can help a non-EU buyer get Greek residency through the Golden Visa route, but it does not automatically give Greek citizenship.

 Can I legally rent out property on my visa in the Peloponnese right now?